-Every pregnant person, regardless of color, immigration status, insurance, disability, language, or pre-existing mental, addiction or physical conditions should be able to have a safe and joyous birthing experience.
-However, every year, 700 women die from pregnancy and birth related complications and over 50,000 suffer severe complications in America.
+Being pregnant while Black in America shouldn’t be deadly.
+New Yorkers, especially those of color, are facing a maternal health emergency.
+Every year, 700 women die from pregnancy and birth related complications and over 50,000 suffer severe complications in America.
 Reviews of maternal deaths have shown that at least 60% of the deaths are preventable.
 Maternal deaths and illness are declining across the globe except the United States (ranking 56th in the world for maternal mortality) where rates have been increasing at an alarming rate over the past 20 years.
-While there are myriad reasons mortality rates are higher here (including the increased rate of C-sections, the focus on fetal health over maternal wellbeing, a fragmented healthcare system, and more), studies have shown that the driving causes are structural racism and gender based oppression.
+Recent studies have shown that the driving forces behind this increase are structural racism and gender based oppression.

-Establish maternal health as mayoral priority and task the Department of Health and Mental Hygiene to lead and coordinate citywide work on maternal health.
+- Task the Department of Health and Mental Hygiene to lead and coordinate citywide work on maternal health.

 - Eliminate the wait period for and increase the amount of NYS Temporary Disability Insurance.